jbpoline/course-2020/new-course-proposal.md

 12. Course description (100 words)

-This course will teach how to analyse data in a reproducible and collaborative manner using the Python stack.
-The fundamentals of both tools (bash, git, github, jupyter, docker, visualization) and analysis methods (hypothesis testing, machine learning) will be taught at the conceptual and at the practical levels using examples from neuroscience and neuroimaging datasets.
+This course will teach participants how to analyse data in a reproducible and collaborative manner using the Python software stack.
+The fundamentals of both tools (bash, git, github, jupyter, docker, visualization) and analysis methods (hypothesis testing, machine learning) will be taught at the conceptual and practical levels using example datasets from neuroscience and neuroimaging.
 This will be an intense "hands on" bootcamp to give students a complete toolbox for reproducible and collaborative neuro data science.
-It will require students to have a laptop and some notion of programming.
+Students will be expected to have basic programming skills and to bring a laptop.

 15. Projected Enrolment: **30**